View Charles Green's Obituary on NewsZap.com and share memories

 Mr. Green is survived by his daughter, Nicole Green of Linkwood; five grandchildren, eight great grandchildren; and his sister, Jennifer Green Ruark.
 Besides his parents, he was predeceased by his sister, Claudia Taylor.

+A memorial service will be held on Saturday, March 21, 2020 at 12 pm at Open Bible Church in Cambridge with Rev. Steve Bloodsworth officiating.

-Services will be private.
-In lieu of flowers, memorial contributions can be made to Thomas Funeral Home, P.A. to help defray funeral cost.
+In lieu of flowers, memorial contributions can be made to Thomas Funeral Home, P.A. to help defray funeral costs.

 Published in NewsZapMD on Mar.
 18, 2020